0xsarwagya/security-for-Node.js/README.md

 ---

-# Defend Your Fortress: Essential Cybersecurity Practices for Node.js

-Imagine you are a knight defending your castle.
-Your Node.js application is your fortress, a stronghold of your code and data.
-Just as a knight needs to protect their castle from invaders, a developer must safeguard their application from cyber threats.
-One day, as you patrol the walls, you notice suspicious activity at the gate.
-An unknown figure tries to blend in with the traders entering the castle.
-This figure represents the cyber threats lurking on the internet, waiting for a chance to breach your defenses.
-How do you ensure your fortress remains impenetrable?
-Let’s dive into the essential cybersecurity practices for Node.js to keep your application safe.

 ## 1. Secure Dependencies

 Your Node.js application likely relies on numerous third-party packages from npm.
 While these packages can be incredibly useful, they can also introduce vulnerabilities if not properly managed.